 Through our coaching relationship, you’ll become more confident with the decisions you make and how you spend each day; create a plan, action steps, and support structures to build and live out your goals; and use your gifts, talents, and strengths to make the change you strive for.

 Coaching is a partnership between you and me to help you get from where you are to where you want to be.
 Using your goals as my guidepost, I help you figure out how you’re going to achieve them.
 I come with no hidden agenda, no unsolicited, if well-meaning, advice, no emotions to have to deal with.
 Just listening, curiosity, reflections, observations, resources.
 I am radically nonjudgmental.
 But as they say, don’t mistake kindness for weakness.
 I am also incredibly tenacious.
-I tell you the truth, I remind you of commitments you’ve made to yourself and help you stay on track — in a judgment-free, positive, forward-oriented space.
+I tell you the truth, I remind you of the commitments you’ve made to yourself, and help you stay on track — in a judgment-free, positive, forward-oriented space.

 It’s not magic, but it’s maybe the next best thing.
 As you watch yourself make progress and grow into who you’re meant to be, you’ll move through your life and work with increased confidence, intention, and ease.

-I’m gonna get super serious here, and talk about what to expect from coaching with me.
+Here’s what to expect from coaching with me.

 As a member of the International Coach Federation, I take their principles very seriously.
 First and foremost: confidentiality.
 I will maintain the confidentiality of everything that happens in our sessions.
 Also: coaching as an equal partnership.
 Coaching is a partnership between you and me to get you from where you are now to where you want to be.

-It’s important that you understand that I have no agenda except your agenda; I’m here to support you in meeting your needs.
+I have no agenda except your agenda; I’m here to support you in meeting your needs.
 That means I do not come with a prepared curriculum or predetermined package of assessments.
 Any homework or assessment that I invite you to consider will emerge through our work together.
 That said, let’s be clear that I have over the course of time collected a wealth of tools, exercises, and resources—not to mention expertise—that I will of course share happily with you as appropriate.

 In our first session, we’ll go more deeply into your goals and aspirations, so that we’ve established a clear image in both of our minds of your hoped-for future, which I will use as my guidepost during our sessions.